Nimbin, New South Wales: Media

 The Nimbin Good Times is a free monthly community newspaper, also distributed in Lismore, Byron Bay, and some suburbs of Brisbane and Sydney.

 Nimbin Zone Magazine is Nimbin's bi-monthly magazine, featuring creative and artistic people from the village and beyond.

 The community radio station 2NIMFM offers an independent alternative media voice and plays a diverse range of music and programming in Japanese, German, and the Bundjalung language.

+NimFM (2NIM) is a local, volunteer-run radio station that plays music, talk shows, local news, and specialized programs.
+Other radio stations that broadcast to the town are ABC North Coast, 101.9 Paradise FM, River FM, and Triple Z FM.

 Politics

 Nimbin consistently delivers strong election results for progressive political parties.
 At the 2019 Australian federal election, the Greens topped the primary vote with 48%, followed by Labor at 29%, the Animal Justice Party with 9%, and the National Party, which won the wider seat of Page, with 6%.
 In the 2023 New South Wales election, Labor's Janelle Saffin topped the vote in Nimbin, followed by the Greens candidate, with both polling more than six times the primary vote of the main conservative candidate from the Nationals.